Corona Australis: Stars

 The only star in the constellation to have received a name is Alfecca Meridiana or Alpha CrA.
 The name combines the Arabic name of the constellation with the Latin for "southern".
 In Arabic, Alfecca means "break", and refers to the shape of both Corona Australis and Corona Borealis.
 Also called simply "Meridiana", it is a white main sequence star located 125 light years away from Earth, with an apparent magnitude of 4.10 and spectral type A2Va.
 A rapidly rotating star, it spins at almost 200 km per second at its equator, making a complete revolution in around 14 hours.
 Like the star Vega, it has excess infrared radiation, which indicates it may be ringed by a disk of dust.
 It is currently a main-sequence star, but will eventually evolve into a white dwarf; currently, it has a luminosity 31 times greater, and a radius and mass of 2.3 times that of the Sun.
 Beta Coronae Australis is an orange giant 474 light years from Earth.
 Its spectral type is K0II, and it is of apparent magnitude 4.11.
 Since its formation, it has evolved from a B-type star to a K-type star.
 Its luminosity class places it as a bright giant; its luminosity is 730 times that of the Sun, designating it one of the highest-luminosity K0-type stars visible to the naked eye.
 100 million years old, it has a radius of 43 solar radii and a mass of between 4.5 and 5 solar masses.
 Alpha and Beta are so similar as to be indistinguishable in brightness to the naked eye.

+The constellation Corona Australis showing the IAU boundaries, the constellation stick figure, and labels for its brightest stars.
+Astrophotograph by Eckhard Slawik, from NOIRLab's 88 Constellations project.